 Trace Minerals: iron, zinc, copper, manganese, magnesium, potassium, sodium, sulfur and phosphorus.

-Pituitary Extract: a pharmaceutical pituitary glandular preparation.
-It's role is to nourish and support the pituitary gland so that it releases a more healthy amount of growth hormone.
+Pituitary Extract: sourced from U.S. pharmaceutical grade bovine pituitary glandular.
+Its role is to nourish and support the pituitary gland so that it releases a more healthy amount of growth hormone.

-Alpha GPC: (L-Alpha glycerylphosphorylcholine) has been found to help improve the release of growth hormone by the pituitary gland.
-It is a natural choline compound that is found in the brain.
-It delivers choline across the blood–brain barrier and is a biosynthetic precursor of acetylcholine.
+Alpha GPC (L-Alpha glycerylphosphorylcholine): a natural choline compound found in the brain.
+It has been found to help improve the release of growth hormone by the pituitary gland.
+It delivers choline across the blood brain barrier and is a biosynthetic precursor of acetylcholine.
 It is also a parasympathomimetic acetylcholine precursor which may have potential for the treatment of Alzheimer's disease and other dementias.

 For much more information about our product click HGH Plus IGF-1 & IGF-2.